zc/cimaa/README.rst

 Changes
 *******

+- Times stored in DynamoDB are converted to integers; sub-second resolution isn't needed.

 - If a check test returns alternating critical/error states (it's unusual for a test to return critical), the stay critical until it clears.